 A dental veneer is a thin layer of material placed over the surface of a tooth.
-Veneers may be used to improve the appearance of the tooth or protect a damaged tooth.
+Veneers for teeth may be used to improve the appearance of the tooth or protect a damaged tooth.
 A composite dental veneer may be directly placed or indirectly fabricated while a porcelain veneer must be indirectly fabricated.

 Porcelain veneers are a way to correct gaps and tooth staining without painful dental work.
 Dillon Family Dentistry will talk to you about your desires and expectations.
 We will then gather the information we need to have your veneers crafted at a top-level dental lab.
 The next step is to remove some of the enamel from your teeth and place temporary veneers on your teeth.
-When your permanent veneers are ready, we will remove the temporary veneers and replace them with the permanent veneers.
+When your permanent veneers for your teeth are ready, we will remove the temporary veneers and replace them with the permanent veneers.
 It may take up to 2 weeks for the ceramists to craft the veneers.

 Veneers resist staining, even when exposed to well-known tooth staining agents such as coffee and cigarettes.